akyoto/go-channel-type-casting/README.md

 	}
 ```

-This is far from ideal.
+This is of course far from an ideal solution.
 I am keeping this example short, in reality there are far more data types than listed here.
 Every time I add a new datatype, I have to update this switch/case statement.
 In short, it's a maintenance horror.